Architecture

 For external nf-core workflows, upstream nf-core outputs remain under the pipeline output directory, while CBIcall adds audit files at the run-directory root.

-Native and external workflows
+Native and External Implementations

 Resolution model